skatejs/skatejs/README.md

 ### Performance

+There are some things to consider when using Skate, just like any library, in terms of performance.
+These are recommendations for scenarios which we have come across.
+If you have any recommendations, please submit a PR adding it to this.

+#### Very, Very Large DOMs

 Skate is pretty fast.
 In any browser other than Internet Explorer, it can process in excess of 100k elements in less than half a second.
 However, IE tends to be fraction of that.
 If you have a super-massive DOM and are worried about performance, read the next section on ignoring elements to find out how to speed it up.

+#### Ready Callbacks

+Another way you can improve performance if you have a very large DOM and / or a very large amount of listeners is to limit the components which you attach a `ready` callback to.
+Using it implies that a CSS rule will be added to the page that ensures any matching element is hidden until a class is added to it.
+The selector varies depending on the type of component you've registered and depending on the DOM size, it can have quite an impact on performance.
+The `ready` callback should really only be used if you require the element to not be visible while you do something.

 ### Ignoring Elements